CASLM Notice of Information Practices

 Community Service Providers

 Other Third Parties include requests for information from third parties such as the police, government agencies, and people involved in court cases with our service recipients.
-We only give personal information about service recipients to third parties if:
+We only give personal information about service recipients to third partieswho fall within the classification of "other" if:

 • we have the individual’s consent,